Splines/fast-louvain/docs/src/modularity/modularity.md

 <!-- Footnotes -->
 ---

-[^graph-repr] Note that this is just the representation of the graph for this book, not for the actual Rust code.
+[^graph-repr]: Note that this is just the representation of the graph for this book, not for the actual Rust code.

-[^edge-stubs-self-loops] The "$-1$" is introduced because an edge stub cannot connect to itself in the configuration model.
+[^edge-stubs-self-loops]: The "$-1$" is introduced because an edge stub cannot connect to itself in the configuration model.
 However, this still allows for self-loops as one edge stub could connect to another one on the same vertex.